tbensky/pi80/README.txt

 str=input(prompt)
 -----------------

 This will bring up Javascript's annoying prompt window, but will return the string typed by the user.

 str=lineinput()
 ---------------
 Works more like inkey() in that is returns false unless a complete line has a been typed.
-Again a long-term loop is needed for this, liek
+Again a long-term loop is needed for this, like

 write('What is your name? ')
 forever do